jelastic-jps/magento/magento-cluster/README.md

 In order to get this solution instantly deployed, click the "Deploy to Jelastic" button, specify your email address within the widget, choose one of the [Jelastic Public Cloud providers](https://jelastic.cloud) and press Install.

+**Note** that to get the given packages properly deployed, you need to have a billing account already registered and upgraded at any of Jelastic Platform installations, as the number of required servers and functionality to be enabled exceed the usual trial account limits.
+To give a try of Magento in Jelastic with a trial account, start with deployment of a [non-clustered Magento solution](https://github.com/jelastic-jps/magento), which represents a bundle of application server and database instance.

-For PHP 5.6-powered version with asynchronous MySQL master-master replication:
+To deploy PHP 5.6-powered Magento cluster with asynchronous MySQL master-master replication:

 [![Deploy](https://github.com/jelastic-jps/git-push-deploy/raw/master/images/deploy-to-jelastic.png)](https://jelastic.com/install-application/?manifest=https%3A%2F%2Fraw.githubusercontent.com%2Fjelastic-jps%2Fmagento%2Fmaster%2Fmagento-cluster%2Fphp5.6-manifest.jps)

-For PHP 7-powered version with additional slave MySQL instance for backups:
+To deploy PHP 7-powered Magento cluster with additional slave MySQL instance for backups:

 [![Deploy](https://github.com/jelastic-jps/git-push-deploy/raw/master/images/deploy-to-jelastic.png)](https://jelastic.com/install-application/?manifest=https%3A%2F%2Fraw.githubusercontent.com%2Fjelastic-jps%2Fmagento%2Fmaster%2Fmagento-cluster%2Fphp7-manifest.jps)